Get ready for summer

 However it's possible to get specialist travel insurance that covers trips even to countries where the FCDO advises against holidays.
-You might be pleasantly surprised at how affordable a policy is - for non-FCDO trips we've partnered with battleface, a specialist provider, and there's a link to them below.
+You might be pleasantly surprised at how affordable a policy is - for non-FCDO trips we've partnered with battleface, a specialist provider.

 11. Make a travel checklist